 Lemolo Falls Trail is a 3.2 mile moderately trafficked out and back trail located near Idleyld Park, Oregon that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until September.
+The trail is primarily used for hiking and is best used from June until September.

 Lemolo falls can be viewed by two approaches, north and south.
 The south trail drops down into the North Umpqua Canyon for a view of Lemolo Falls as it cascades 150 feet to the canyon bottom.
 A spur trail accesses the bottom of the canyon below the falls.
 Take the "south" trail (#1468) to experience the rush of the North Umpqua River as it roars 150 feet to the canyon below.
 It is a steep climbe back ot the top.
 From Trail #1414 (the "north" trail) several cascades can be seen before reaching an impressive view of the falls from across the canyon.